daniloarcidiacono/webgpu-blur/README.md

 This repository showcases a 2D Gaussian Blur filter implemented using WebGPU, leveraging the power of modern GPUs for efficient image processing.

-For a detailed explanation of the implementation, check out the blog post: [2D Gaussian Blur in WebGPU](https://danilosdev.blog/posts/webgpu-blur).
+For a detailed explanation of the implementation, check out the blog series: [Gaussian Blur](https://www.danilosdev.blog/it/blog/webgpu-blur).

 ## Prerequisites